JanKruska/occpm/User_Manual.md

 ## Selection of first filtering layer with log’s attributes and creating a process cube cell
 <hr style="border:1px solid gray"> </hr>

 The first filtering describes the "Column filtering" of the log based on event and object type attributes of the OCEL log.
-The first line on the page tells you about the number of events and objects contained in the originally selected log.
+The starting text on the page tells you about the number of events and objects contained in the originally selected log.
 (Remember that this can also be a filtered log, as all original logs and processed ones are collected in the database which the user can access at any time from the upload page).

 #### Attributes List
 <hr style="border:1px solid gray" width="30%"> </hr>